Leftover Mississippi Pot Roast or standard Pot Roast Sandwiches, and other ideas.

 How to Make Mississippi Pot Roast post is here.

-I share how to make in a crockpot, dutch oven or instant pot.
+I share how to make it in a crockpot, Dutch oven, or Instant Pot.

 Smoky Chipotle Twist: Swap half the pepperoncini juice for adobo sauce and add a smoked paprika sprinkle.